paulcockrell/tagc-website/src/pages/membership/index.md

 ### Legal Requirements

 The law makes no distinction between air guns and more powerful guns and all are classed as Firearms.
 This means that any offence committed can carry a very heavy penalty.
-There are at least 38 different offences.
+There are at least 38 different offences, but the main points are:.

 #### Power

 * Air rifles must not exceed 12 foot-lbs muzzle energy.
 * Air pistols must not exceed 6 foot-lbs muzzle energy.

 ### Licensing

 You must have an  Air Weapons Licence (AWL) to own or transport an airgun in Scotland, but most people can use an airgun without an AWL, under supervision, at a recognised club like Tayside.